lvarin/cinder-multiattach/README.md

 This is a simple ansible playbook to configure a cluster of VMs for seeing how cinder multi-attach works.

-I used this article as the main source: https://docs.syseleven.de/syseleven-stack/en/tutorials/cinder-multiattach
+For the ocfs2 filesystem, I used this article as the main source: https://docs.syseleven.de/syseleven-stack/en/tutorials/cinder-multiattach

 ![Architecture](multi-attach.drawio.svg)

-The Archtecture is very simple.
-A single cinder volume, of the type `multiattach`, mounted in everyone of the VM nodes (limited to 255 nodes).
+The Architecture is very simple.
+A single cinder volume, of the type `multiattach`, mounted in every single one of the VM nodes (limited to 255 nodes in `ocfs2`).
 Then a small gateway VM to access the VMs by SSH.

 # Deploy